-Legal/Constitutional: A local scheme must be agreed by Full Council before 11 March 2023.
+Legal/Constitutional: A local scheme must be agreed by Full Council before 11 March 2024.
 If Cabinet is minded to propose changes to the existing scheme, a public consultation lasting a minimum of six weeks must take place on any proposed change.
 This paper cannot be deferred to a later meeting as a delay would mean that there would be insufficient time to obtain a ratifying decision at Full Council.

 Financial: The exact relationship between reducing LCTS expenditure and Council Tax collection rates is unclear, although in-year collection rates of Council Tax have dropped by 2% since LCTS was introduced in April 2013.
-2% equates to a shortfall of £2.7m on an estimated Council Tax debit of £135m in 2022/23, although strong performance on arrears collection in subsequent years had largely offset this reduction.
-2022/23 collection performance started strongly, with collection rates
+2% equates to a shortfall of £2.87m on an estimated Council Tax debit of £143m in 2023/24, although strong performance on arrears collection in subsequent years has largely offset this reduction.
+2023/24 collection performance is expected to be lower, with collection rates currently 0.45% lower than in 2022/23.